Highlight the benefits and equally the risks

 When making your case you should have data to back up all of your assertions.
 However, don’t avoid stressing that an ERP provides many intangible and unpredictable benefits.
 Since it improves just about everything – productivity, efficiency, consistency, and collaboration – it puts your staff and your company in a position to be its best.

-Getting your upper management to sign off on an ERP is a big step, but even more important is getting them to buy in.
+Getting your upper management to sign off on an ERP to the Management is a big step, but even more important is getting them to buy in.
 If they are genuinely enthusiastic about the project and its potential, they will be a lot more likely to authorize the necessary time and resources and commit to using the ERP to its fullest.
 It’s your job to show them that introducing an ERP isn’t just an improvement, it’s a revolution.